popolo-project/popolo-spec/specs/person.md

 With respect to the choice of terms:

 * Many specifications use the same terms, including [<abbr title="Friend of a Friend">FOAF</abbr>](http://xmlns.com/foaf/spec/), [Schema.org](http://schema.org/Person) and [RFC 6350 (vCard 4.0)](http://tools.ietf.org/html/rfc6350#section-6.2.2).
 FOAF and Schema.org terms are reused, given their breadth of adoption.
-* The [Person Core Vocabulary](http://philarcher.org/isa/person-v1.00.html#dcterms:alternative) uses `dcterms:alternative` for alternate names; vCard 4.0 instead can set a [`PREF`](http://tools.ietf.org/html/rfc6350#section-5.3) parameter on names, to make one name preferred.
+* `dcterms:alternative` can be used for alternate names; vCard 4.0 instead can set a [`PREF`](http://tools.ietf.org/html/rfc6350#section-5.3) parameter on names, to make one name preferred.
 * `foaf:nick` is frequently used for abbreviations, including <abbr title="Internet Relay Chat">IRC</abbr> nicknames, and is therefore used for issued identifiers.

 <h1 id="classes-and-properties">3.
 Classes and properties</h1>